The basics you need to know when first setting up Pepperi with your own data

-Add our out of the box "Sales" or "Top Items" charts or any charts, graphs and tables queried from your database systems (BI) to the Upper and/or Lower Dashboard areas.
+Add out of the box "Sales" or "Top Items" charts or any charts, graphs and tables queried from your database systems (BI) to the Upper and/or Lower Dashboard areas.

 Note: To add your own BI charts, you will need to create them as "Widgets" in Pepperi and then position them as tabs on the upper and lower account dashboards.
 To learn how to upload data for widgets: Account Dashboard Customization using your own data

-You can also load Activity Lists to this area, and use the Account Dashboard real estate to show users Activity Lists across multiple tabs, in addition to or instead of the Sales graph and Top Items info.
+You can also add Activity Lists to this area, and use the Account Dashboard real estate to show users Activity Lists across multiple tabs, in addition to or instead of the Sales graph and Top Items info.